 Copyright questions?
 Contact Scholarly Communications.

-For Fall 2021, the Library will not be providing print reserves (including instructor copies), only electronic reserves through our in-house platform, UC Bears.
-Please email your syllabi to the E-Reserves team as soon as possible.
+For Fall 2022, Spring 2023 and Summer 2023 the Library will not be providing print reserves (including instructor copies), only electronic reserves through our in-house platform, UC Bears.
+Please email your list of required books to the E-Reserves team as soon as possible.
+The deadline for items to placed on reserve for Spring is October 31, 2022.
 When possible, unlimited e-books will be purchased, but when this isn't possible, the items will be purchased and digitized.
 Please note that that access to these items may be limited due to copyright restrictions, and should not be used for open-book exams for an entire class.

-The e-reserves platform we have been using since closure, HathiTrust ETAS, will be suspended on August 24, 2021.
-Learn more about course reserves at UC Berkeley during Covid-19 here.
+The e-reserves platform we used during the Covid-19 campus closure, HathiTrust ETAS, was suspended on August 24, 2021.
+Learn more about course reserves at UC Berkeley here.